AlonsoBTech/Azure-Developer-Environment/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Creating an Environment in Azure for developers.
-In this environment we deployed a Linux VM installed with Docker and Jenkins allowing developers to test containerized applications as well as CICD pipelines.
+In this environment we deployed a Linux VM installed with Docker allowing developers to test containerized applications.

 ## <a name="prerequisites">⚙️ Prerequisites</a>